What is osteochondritis dissecans of the knee?

 How is it treated?

 Sometimes surgery is needed to remove the fragments and repair the surface of the thighbone or kneecap.
-You may keep having problems until you have surgery to correct the problem.

 How can I take care of myself?